 A weekend celebration of films from across Asia, taking place at the Prince Charles Cinema, London, from May 21 to 24.

-Tribeca Film Festival was the brainchild of Robert De Niro, Jane Rosenthal and Craig Hatkoff as a direct response to the 9/11 attacks on the World Trade Center.
+Tribeca Festival was the brainchild of Robert De Niro, Jane Rosenthal and Craig Hatkoff as a direct response to the 9/11 attacks on the World Trade Center.
 The idea was to help revitalise lower Manhattan both economically and culturally.
-Celebrating its sixth year in 2006, the festival has gone from strength to strength, and this year featured a strong mix of foreign highlights and domestic premieres.

 Viva its a celebration of Latin American and Spanish film which is growing year on year.
-The festival kicks off at Manchester Cornerhouse in March, before touring the UK and Ireland.
+The festival kicks off at Manchester Home in April, before touring the UK and Ireland.

 Wild Japan: Outlaw Masters is a periodic touring festival of ultra-rare Japanese prints from the 1960s and 70s.
 Touring around the UK throughout the winter of 2006 - it offered a rare chance to see older Japanese film and celebrates the new wave of Japanese directors who were pushing back the boundaries in their time and still have an influence on modern directors today.